zorbash/zorbash.github.com/content/post/phoenix-websockets-under-a-microscope.md

 +++

 This is a code-reading and exploration post about the WebSockets side of [Phoenix][phoenix].
-It builds upon the tracing techniques showcased in the [previous post][previous-post] to observe some of the internals of Phoenix.
+It builds upon some of the tracing techniques showcased in the [previous post][previous-post], to observe some of the internals of Phoenix.
-It also features some debugging tricks I commonly use to debug WebSocket related issues.
+It also features some tricks I commonly employ to debug WebSocket related issues.
 The title and nature of this post are inspired by the marvellous book [Ruby Under a Microscope][ruby-under-a-microscope] written by [Pat Shaughenessy][pat-shaughenessy].